Idaho Theft Crimes - Willful Concealment

 Idaho Willful Concealment Attorneys | Boise Criminal Defense Lawyers | Idaho Theft Crimes

 Willful Concealment is a lesser theft offense similar to Petty Theft.
-Willful Concealment is defined as:
+In Idaho, Willful Concealment is defined as:

 knowingly and willingly taking or concealing goods or property from a retail establishment with the intent to not pay for them, while still upon the premises of such store or merchant.*

 *This is the primary difference between Willful Concealment and Petty Theft - "while still upon the premises..."

 Anyone convicted of Willful Concealment "shall be guilty of a misdemeanor and, upon conviction thereof, shall be punished by a fine of not more than one thousand dollars ($1,000) or by imprisonment in the county jail for not more than six (6) months, or by both such fine and imprisonment."